atovpeko/docs/CONTRIBUTING.md

 Partials allow you to reuse snippets of content in multiple places.
 All partials live in the `_partials` top-level directory.
 To make a new partial, create a new `.md` file.
 The filename must be in CamelCase and start with an underscore.
+Then import it into the target page.
+See [Formatting examples](_formatting_examples.md).

 ### Visuals

+When adding screenshots to the docs, aim for a full-screen view to provide better context.
+Attach the image to your issue or PR, and the doc team will upload and insert it for you.

 ### Formatting

-See the example page for available elements
+In addition to all the regular Markdown formatting, the following elements are available for Timescale docs:

+- Procedure blocks
+- Highlights
+- Tabs
+- Multi-tab code blocks

+See [Formatting examples](_formatting_examples.md) for how to use them.

-Variables
+### Variables

+Timescale documentation uses variables for its product names, features, and UI elements in Timescale Console.
+See [Formatting examples](_formatting_examples.md) for the variables list and use syntax.

-Links
+### Links